Things to keep in mind about acute respiratory infections read

 - Lemon: Lemon tea or just consumption of lime juice can help in fighting the bacteria and keep you healthy.

-- Rest: It may not seem like a remedy, but sleeping and rest can help the body get relaxed and boost the immune system.
+- Rest: It may not seem like a remedy, but sleeping and rest can help the body relax and boost the immune system.
 This, in turn, can help in fighting the bacteria.

 Prevention and Control of Acute Respiratory Infections